codessintheclassroom/classroom-material/workshop1/02-building-the-ui.md

    );
    ```

-   (Don't forget you'll need to add imports for the components you use.
-VS
+   (Don't forget: VS Code can help you add imports for the components you
-   Code can help with this: try pressing `Ctrl + .` with the cursor on a
+   use.
+Press `Ctrl + .` with the cursor on a component with a squiggly
-   component with a squiggly underline.)
+   underline.)

 3. Check your browser.
 Hopefully at this point you should be able to see a
    list of pets laid out nicely on your main page.